This is a step-by-step guide for producing documents via Download in Logikcull.

 Step 1: Create a new Download

-- Family Inclusion Setting - This would pull in any family members that were not originally a part of the saved search you selected in “Select a Saved Search” above.
-For example, an email might not meet the parameters of your saved search, but the email’s attachment does meet the parameters.
-Selecting yes for this option (and for this example) would pull in both the email and all its attachments.
-If you want to download the very specific set of documents that you saved, you may want to switch this to "No, don't include."
+- Family Inclusion Setting - Selecting “Yes” will pull in any family members of documents related to your saved search (e.g. any attachments to emails not part of your saved search).
+If you want to download only the specific set of documents that you saved, you may switch this to "No, don't include."

-- Culled Family Inclusion Setting - This would pull in any family members that were potentially culled.
+- Culled Family Inclusion Setting - This will pull in any family members of documents in your saved search that were culled.
 An example would be a culled email (not in your search results) and a non-culled attachment to that email (in your search results).
-Selecting yes for this option would pull in that culled parent email.
+Selecting yes for this option will pull in that culled parent email.

 Things to Note:

-Also, the dedupe view of the saved search from which this download is based on will dictate whether you're including duplicates or not.
+⚠️ Reminder: the de-duplication view of the saved search from which this download is based on will dictate whether you're including duplicates or not.

 Step 2: Load Files

 - Summary of saved search used, document and page count, and total size.

 - Load File Inclusion Setting - choose whether or not to include Load Files in your Download.
 A Load File is essentially a table of delimited information that contains fields of metadata (you can choose which fields to include).